Rock-climbing, Forest Adventure and a kick-ass library – Tampines has everything!

 IKEA, 60 Tampines North Drive 2, Singapore 528764; www.ikea.com

 If your kiddos fancy riding around the shops on mechanic lions, giraffes or elephants then head to ZooMoov.
 Look out for its cool arts ‘n’ craft station too, where small hands will love making squidgy pictures out of colourful dough.

 ZooMoov, Eastpoint Shopping Mall, Simei, www.zoomoov.com

 Check out the latest blockbusters at not one, but two cinemas to be found in Tampines.
-Choose between Golden Village (the bigger, shinier pick: it’s freezing though, so take your winter woolies!), or Century Cineplex (the retro, comfy velvet chair option).
+Choose between Golden Village or Filmgarde Cineplex.
+Filmgarde Cineplex recently opened with speakers on every surface imaginable (even the ceiling!) to provide a 3D soundscape.
+We just like how comfy the chairs are.

 Tampines Regional Library